Psychology (PSYC)

 Prerequisites: PSYC 660, graduate standing in psychology, or permission of the instructor.
 Consideration of the role of attitudes and values in the prediction of behavior including consumer psychology, explaining attitude changes, measurement of attitudes and the use of survey methodology.
 (Formerly 3750:756)

-PSYC:757 Organizational Motivation & Leadership (4 Credits)
+PSYC 757 Organizational Motivation & Leadership (4 Units)

 Prerequisites: PSYC 660, graduate standing in psychology, or permission of instructor.
 Survey of theories of motivation specifying both the intrinsic and extrinsic determinants of worker motivation.
 The leadership process and its relation to motivation, group performance and attributions are also analyzed.
 (Formerly 3750:757)

-PSYC:759 Job Evaluation & Equal Pay (4 Credits)
+PSYC 759 Job Evaluation & Equal Pay (4 Units)

 Prerequisite: PSYC 660.
 Major job evaluation systems will be reviewed and critiqued.
 Issues such as minimum qualifications for a job will be reviewed.
 Advantages and disadvantages of various job evaluation systems will be compared.
 Issues concerning federal regulation including the Equal Pay Act, comparable worth and other issues will be discussed.
 Regression approaches to job evaluation and applicable court cases will be reviewed.
 (Formerly 3750:759)

-PSYC:760 Organizational Change & Transformation (4 Credits)
+PSYC 760 Organizational Change & Transformation (4 Units)

 Prerequisites: PSYC 660 or permission of instructor.
 Survey of theories and introduction to practical methods of organizational change and transformation used to increase organizational effectiveness and improve employee quality of work life.
 (Formerly 3750:760)